roshnipeter/audit_log/readme.md

 - The POST method "/login" is used for user login.
 Upon successful login, token is generated, which is validated against for GET and POST **/audit** methods.

 # How to run the program?
-command to execute is **python audit_logger.py** The platform supports I've used are:
+command to execute is **python app.py** The platform supports I've used are:
 1. ElasticSearch - 7.10.2-SNAPSHOT
 2. Kibana - 7.10.2
 3. Postman - 9.15.6

+For CURL requests, please refer to curl_req.sh